talktoacomputer/node-todo-rest-api/README.md

 > I don't know.
 I've built this to test my basic understanding of my MERN stack skills.
 I may choose to make a different app to test out other features before I update this.

 - Does it have a frontend?
 > Yes.
 Please head to [Sample React Todo App](https://github.com/talktoacomputer/react-query-sample-crud).
-I've built this FE to test out `react-query` [library](https://tanstack.com/query/v4), so don't expect much.
+I've built this FE to test out [React Query](https://tanstack.com/query/v4) library, so don't expect much.

 ---